exogen/layup/README.md

 But why do the individual components need to “own” the whitespace between them?
 What if they’re used in other contexts that call for different spacing?
 Are we just supposed to override their margins every time?
-Would’t it be nice if the component’s styles stopped at its actual borders, making it easier to use in other places?
+Wouldn’t it be nice if the component’s styles stopped at its actual borders, making it easier to use in other places?

 CSS Grid offers a new solution to this problem.
-In this case, the container element can define the spacing from the top-down.
-The children don’t need to concern themselves with spacing or even know about it!
+In this case, the container element can define the spacing between its children.
+It’s an inversion of the usual method of controlling whitespace, and one that (in my opinion) makes more sense.
+The children don’t need to concern themselves with spacing.

 ```css
 .PageActions {